Thursday, August 21, 2025

 We went to school together from kindergarten through high school graduation.

-We went to church together, choir, GA’s, Sunday mornings.
+We went to church together, choir, GAs, Sunday mornings.

 I wasn’t liked in school.